 Group Size: Min.
 2 Pax

 Support: Guide with Mechanical backup

-Day 01: Arrive in Kathmandu and transfer to hotel in Thamel.
+Day 01: Arrive in Kathmandu and transfer to the hotel

-The Tourist city offering numerous bars, shops, restaurants and an instant taste of Nepali life.
+The Tourist city offers numerous bars, shops, restaurants, and an instant taste of Nepali life.
 In the evening over dinner, there will be a tour briefing.
 Provide copies of your passports and return tickets so your guide is able to make the trekking and biking permits required by local law.
 O/N Hotel.
 Meals: -/-/D

 Day 02: Drive to Besi Sahar and ride to Bulbule.

 We check out from the hotel at 7:30 am and head for Besisahar.
 Please make sure your bike and luggage are ready.
 If you are going to use a porter you can have 10kg each of extra luggage for the porter but if you are carrying your own things, please make sure you have a light backpack with limited clothing.
 A pair of T-shirts, undergarments, sleeping gear, lightweight down-jacket for the evening and morning in the Himalayas and especially while crossing the Thorang Pass.
 No need to carry any sleeping bag or mattress.
 A light fleece jacket for you and a rain cover for the backpack is recommended.
 A camera and backup batteries, sunglasses, sun cream, toiletries, energy bars of your choice, cycling gloves, etc., are a necessity.

 We drive mostly on paved road to Besisahar in our private transport and then ride about 12 km to Bulbule on a dirt track.
 O/N Guest House.
 Meals: B/L/D

 Altitude: 840m.
 Distance: Approx 160km drive and 12km ride off-road.
 Road

 Day 03: Bulbule to Taal